openstack/trove/doc/source/dev/manual_install.rst

 Objectives
 ==========

-This document is aimed to provide a step-by-step guide for manual installation of Trove with an existing OpenStack environment for development purposes.
+This document provides a step-by-step guide for manual installation of Trove with an existing OpenStack environment for development purposes.

-This document does not cover OpenStack setup.

-This document does not cover production-specific moments like high availability or security.
+This document will not cover:

-This document does not cover all possible configurations.
-It only provides one possible way to get things running.
+    - OpenStack setup
+    - Trove service configuration

 Requirements
 ============

-- PC with freshly installed Ubuntu 12.04 to run Trove services.
-This will be referred to as "local PC"

-- Running OpenStack environment that includes at least the following components:
+A running OpenStack environment is required, including the following components:

-  - Compute (nova)
+    - Compute (Nova)
-  - Image Service (glance)
+    - Image Service (Glance)
-  - Identity (keystone)
+    - Identity (Keystone)
-  - A networking component (either neutron or nova-network)
+    - A networking component (either Neutron or Nova-Network)
-  - If you want to provision datastores on block-storage volumes, you also need Block Storage (cinder)
+    - If you want to provision datastores on block-storage volumes, you also will need Block Storage (Cinder)
-  - If you want to do backup and restore, you also need Object Storage (swift)
+    - If you want to do backup/restore and replication, you will also need Object Storage (Swift)
+    - An environment with a freshly installed Ubuntu 14.04 LTS to run Trove services.
+      This will be referred to as "local environment"

-- AMQP service provided by RabbitMQ
+    - AMQP service (RabbitMQ or QPID)

-- MySQL database for Trove's internal needs, accessible from the local PC
+    - MySQL (SQLite, PostgreSQL) database for Trove's internal needs, accessible from the local environment

-- Though it is not required by OpenStack itself, all OpenStack services must be accessible via network from virtual machines
+    - Certain OpenStack services must be accessible from VMs:
+        - Swift

-- Trove's database must be accessible from VMs, i.e. one must be able to connect to DB from VM
+    - VMs must be accessible from local environment for development/debugging purposes

-- VMs must be accessible from local PC (same network)
+    - OpenStack services must be accessible directly from the local environment, such as:
+        - Nova
+        - Cinder
+        - Swift
+        - Heat

 Installation
 ============